HotCakeX/Harden-Windows-Security/README.md

   - TPM has [special anti-hammering logic](https://learn.microsoft.com/en-us/windows/security/information-protection/tpm/tpm-fundamentals) which prevents malicious user from guessing the authorization data indefinitely.
 [Microsoft defines that maximum number of failed attempts](https://learn.microsoft.com/en-us/archive/blogs/dubaisec/tpm-lockout) in Windows is 32 and every single failed attempt is forgotten after 2 hours.
 This means that every continuous two hours of powered on (and successfully booted) operation without an event which increases the counter will cause the counter to decrease by 1.
 You can view all the details using this [PowerShell command](https://learn.microsoft.com/en-us/powershell/module/trustedplatformmodule/get-tpm): `Get-TPM`.

-  - Check out <a href="#Lock-Screen">Lock Screen</a> category for more info about the recovery password and the 2nd anti-hammering mechanism.
+  - Check out <a href="#lock-screen">Lock Screen</a> category for more info about the recovery password and the 2nd anti-hammering mechanism.

   - To have even more security than what the script provides, you can utilize a [Startup key in addition to the other 3 key protectors](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures#pre-boot-authentication) (TPM, Startup PIN and Recovery password). with this method, part of the encryption key is stored on a USB flash drive, and a PIN is required to authenticate the user to the TPM.
 This configuration **provides multifactor authentication** so that if the USB key is lost or stolen, it can't be used for access to the drive, because the correct PIN is also required.